UPDATED AUGUST 2025

 92-years old | Olympia, Washingtonicon

-Gladys Alexander, was brutally attacked by up to four dogs after entering a neighbor's home who was not home at the time.
-The neighbor had helped Gladys with some day-to-day tasks, and it was not unusual for her to enter into the neighbor's home, the Thurston County Sheriff's Office said.
-After entering the house, the woman was attacked by the four dogs.
-While the woman was being mauled, the homeowner returned.
+Gladys Alexander, 92-years old, was killed by up to four dogs.
+On March 6, 2016 at 5:07 pm, Thurston County sheriff's deputies were called to a home on Entree View Drive Southwest about a dog attack.
+Alexander had gone to visit her neighbor who was out at the time.
+It was not unusual for her to let herself inside, since the neighbor provides Alexander with some day-to-day caregiving tasks.
+As soon as she entered the house, the four dogs attacked her.
+While she was being mauled, the homeowner returned.
 She intervened to stop the violent attack and called 911.
 Gladys was airlifted to Harborview Medical Center with life-threatening injuries.
 She died from her injuries two days later.
 The sheriff's office described the dogs as two adult pit bull-mixed breeds and two juvenile mixed-breeds, containing pit bull, Labrador retriever and heeler (Australian cattle dog).
 The neighbor owned one of the dogs and had been dog sitting the others for her daughter who was incarcerated.
-Officials seized the dogs after her death and all four were euthanized after a 10-day quarantine period. [source citations]
+Officials seized the dogs after her death and all four were euthanized after a 10-day quarantine. [source citations]

 Date of death: March 8, 2016 Chained: No